nghin/vacsf.org.test/pages/bible-study/Meditations/Grieve-Holy-Spirit.md

 The belief that the grieving of the Holy Spirit is an unforgivable sin is not found in the Bible, and goes against all foundational truths scattered throughout Scriptures.
 As we have already discussed earlier, if grieving God is truly unforgivable, no one will be saved.

-Those who hold such belief may in fact still live under the law, and the law says that "the soul that sins [grieve the Holy Spirit] shall die" (Ezekiel 18:20).
-And for those who still want to keep the law, James 2:10 says this:
+Those who hold such belief may in fact still live under the law, while Galatians 5:4 says that those who rely on the law will have fallen from grace, and be disconnected from Christ:

-<p class="blockquote">For whoever keeps the whole law and yet stumbles at just one point is guilty of breaking all of it.</p>
+<p class="blockquote">You who are trying to be declared righteous by the law have been <u>alienated from Christ</u>; you have <u>fallen away from grace</u>!</p>

 It logically follows that those who live by the law, will break the entire law all the time, because as long as you still live in the flesh, you will break some law some time, and based on James 2:10, you are a continual lawbreaker, and you are a Spirit griever all the time.

 What a dreadful way to relate to God!

 To live under grace is the only way to secure our salvation, the only way to move forward.
-It is the only way to live for a child of God. <u>To think that there is anything that can render void the power of the cross of Christ is to live in unbelief, and that is sin</u>.
+It is the only way to live for a child of God. <u>To think that there is anything that can render useless the power of the cross of Christ is to live in unbelief, and that is sin</u>.

-> “<sup>17</sup>Their sins and lawless acts I will remember no more.” <sup>18</sup>And where these have been forgiven, sacrifice for sin is no longer necessary.
-(Hebrews 10:17-18; Hebrews 10:29)
+> “<sup>17</sup>Their sins and lawless acts I will remember no more.” <sup>18</sup>And where these have been forgiven, sacrifice for sin is no longer necessary. <cite>Hebrews 10:17-18</cite>

 {% include bible-study/bible-study-footer %}
 </div><!-- /.medium-8.columns -->